whoiseatingallmypasta/PastaAI/README.md

 (Potentially we can run a number of these in parallel and have them "fight" eachother, to decide the better tuning parameters)

-	#List of heuristic Scores to code:
+	* List of heuristic Scores to code:

-		#1 "total move difference"
+		** "total move difference"

-		#2 score for knights 2 away from king
+		** score for knights 2 away from king

-		#3 knights 1 away from king
+		** knights 1 away from king

-		#4 bishops on an open diagonal
+		** bishops on an open diagonal

-		#5 enemy has an exposed triagonal to king
+		** enemy has an exposed triagonal to king

 			#(multiplier for how many turns this is true)